Jakubzik/rremind/manpage.md

 : show brief help message

 **check**,
-: read through the *.rem files in the configuration folder and report lines that cannot be properly interpreted by `rremind`.
+: read through the *.rem files in the configuration folder and report lines that cannot be properly interpreted by 'rremind'.

 **add**,
-: add the appointment specified after `add`: use a comma to separate date indication from descriptive text, e.g. `rremind add Mon 13:00, lunch` or `rremind add 6.12.2025 10:00-17:00, celebrate Nikolaus`.
+: add the appointment specified after 'add': use a comma to separate date indication from descriptive text, e.g. 'rremind add Mon 13:00, lunch' or 'rremind add 6.12.2025 10:00-17:00, celebrate Nikolaus'.

 **config**,
 : enter or alter the directories where the remind-files are located, and where they are archived.
 The configuration file can equally well be edited manually (look under $HOME/rremind/rr.rc)